Information on maternity care while you are pregnant and following the birth of your baby during the COVID-19 pandemic.

-If you have been contact traced, meet the case definition, or you or someone in your household has been diagnosed with COVID-19, your midwife may reschedule routine postnatal visits until you have been advised by your local Public Health Unit, Healthline or your primary care provider it is safe to recommence visits.
+- Your midwife will discuss how your visits will take place.
+Your midwife may reschedule routine postnatal visits until you have been advised by your local Public Health Unit, Healthline or your primary care provider it is safe to recommence visits.
 The timing of this will depend on your particular situation.
 Deferring your visits will only happen if your midwife assesses your postnatal care can safely be delayed.

 If you do need a visit from your midwife, you may need to wear a surgical face mask.
 Your midwife will provide you with this.
 Your midwife may also wear PPE (personal protective equipment).